trobinpl/blog/input/posts/simple-mediator-pattern-implementation-in-c.md

         this._handlerProvider = handlerProvider;
     }

-    public TResponse Dispatch<TRequest, TResponse>(TRequest request)
+    public TResponse Dispatch&lt;TRequest, TResponse&gt;(TRequest request)
     {
-        var handler = this._handlerProvider.ProvideHandler<TRequest, TResponse>();
+        var handler = this._handlerProvider.ProvideHandler&lt;TRequest, TResponse&gt;();

         return handler.Handle(request);
     }
 }
 </pre>

-Implementation is really simple - use provided IHandlerProvider to get handler and handle request with specific data.
-This object is actually the only thing that we're implementing in, let's say, library part of this solution.
-The rest of declared interfaces will be implemented by client.
+Implementation is really simple - use provided <code>IHandlerProvider</code> to get handler and handle request with specific data.

-First we declare how our request and response look like.
-Usually handling request would require, sometimes very complicated, logic.
-Our sample is a simple HelloWorld application, but we will simulate domain logic.
-In our request we will pass language parameter.
-Depending on its value we will return hello world message.
+In real world handling request requires performing some businness logic, but in my HelloWorld application I will assume that my logic is simply chosing language for "Hello world".
+I'm passing language in request and expect translated "Hello world" in response.

 <pre>
 public class HelloWorldRequest : IRequest<HelloWorldResponse>